WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - `bm3d.VAggregate` should be called after temporal filtering, as in `VapourSynth-BM3D`.

 - The standard version and the `_rtc` version has an experimental parameter:
-    - unsafe: (bool)
+    - **_unsafe_**: (bool)

-        Performs unsafe memory optimization that reduce memory consumption of V-BM3D.
+        Performs unsafe memory optimization that reduces memory consumption of V-BM3D.
 It is generally non-deterministic and is in conflict with parameter `extractor_exp`.

+        `bm3d.VAggregate` **is not required to be called explicitly in this mode**, as it is handled by the plugin itself.

         Default to false.